EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 This type of result can allow us a much deeper and clearer understanding of the artificial intelligence quickly weaving its way into our everyday lives.
 This is because these models are more or less "black boxes", meaning that we don't have a clear explanation of why the model gives a particular response to any input.
 We will see why solving this problem is  so difficult, and further explore what the Anthropic team were able to uncover.

+This post is organized as follows:
+- A high level background on neural networks and what makes them a black box.
+- Next we introduce the concept of a feature of a language model and why they are useful for interpreting our language models.
+- Then come two more in depth sections looking into what makes finding features difficult, and how the authors addressed this problem.
+These sections are more in depth so skip them if you're not interested in details.
+- Finally we will look at more results like the image above, looking at examples of what the authors were able to accomplish.

 The paper from Anthropic published on May 21 2024, is officially titled "Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet".

 Wow!
 There are some big words in there.
 But moving past the jargon, the title is basically saying: "we built a technique for understanding how LLMs reason, we improve that technique, and we use it to interpret how an LLM used by millions of people understand and generates text".
 I hope that by the end of this blog post you have a clearer understanding of what the Anthropic team achieved, and why it is significant, so let's get started.